typhonjs-fvtt-lib/fvttdev/README.md

 ### Roadmap

-(5/28/21): I just got significant ES Module support into Oclif v2 which is still in beta, but powers `fvttdev`.
+(05/28/21): I just got significant ES Module support into Oclif v2 which is still in beta, but powers `fvttdev`.
 `fvttdev` is the first non-trivial ESM Oclif CLI.
 So with ESM support now mainline in the latest Oclif v2 beta I look forward to rapid progress in the coming months.
 Outside of a beta launch likely mid-summer longer term goals aim to support the unbundle dev cycle w/ hot module replacement (HMR) in addition to already solid production bundling.

+All build tooling is current as of `05.28.21` including Typescript (4.3.2), Babel (7.14.3) and PostCSS / Sass / Less / Stylus.

 ### Warning
 This an alpha stage project, but a stable release on NPM is available.
 The bundle command works really well, but docs,